wandering-meditations/library/content/Library/Afghanistan - A Military History from Alexander The Great to the War Against the Taliban.md

 # Detailed Summary
 ## Chapter 1: Crossroad of Empires
-- sub-headings below are my own, not the authors
+NOTE: sub-headings below are my own, not the authors
 ### Geography
 - Afghanistan lies at the crossroad of major empires: Persian & Arab to the west, India to the east, and Central Asian & Turkic to the north
 - due to it's geographical location, it is a "strategically vital piece of real estate" - p.
 2